StellaIbeh/Diabetes_Prediction_Mode-/README.md

 Conclusion
 The project successfully illustrates the application of CNNs in medical data classification.
 The optimized model shows a better ability to generalize and classify diabetes presence, highlighting the importance of optimization techniques in enhancing model performance

+Instructions for Running the Notebook
+Prerequisites: Ensure Python 3.x is installed and that all required libraries are available.

+Download the Notebook: Clone or download the project repository.

+Open the Notebook: Navigate to the project directory and launch Jupyter Notebook.
+Open the relevant notebook file (e.g., diabetes_prediction.ipynb).

+Load the Dataset: Ensure the dataset file is located in the correct directory and adjust the file path if necessary.

+Run the Cells: Execute the notebook cells to preprocess data, build, train, and evaluate the models.

+Loading Saved Models
+Import Libraries: Make sure to import the necessary libraries for loading the models.

+Load Models: Load the saved vanilla and optimized models.

+Make Predictions: Use the loaded models to make predictions on new data.

+Follow these steps to successfully run the notebook and utilize the trained models for predictions.